 An online marketing approach, in which a website is optimized for promoting products or services to its local target audience.

 A graphic representation or a symbol of a business name, often uniquely designed for quick recognition.It is recommended to follow logo design trends within your area of expertise.
+This logo maker will ensure that your business is accurately represented.

 A snippet of text that describes a page’s content.
 Meta tags don’t appear on the page itself, but only in the page’s code, telling search engines what a web page is about.
 Make sure to update the meta tags (SEO title and SEO description) for each of your website’s pages.
 Include your focus keyword and location for better results.